VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -replay.timeTo string
      The time filter in RFC3339 format to select timeseries with timestamp equal or lower than provided value.
 E.g. '2020-01-01T20:07:00Z'
   -rule array
-     Path to the file with alert rules.
+     Path to the files with alert rules.
-     Supports patterns.
+     Example: gs://bucket/path/to/rules, s3://bucket/path/to/rules, or fs:///path/to/local/rules/dir
+     If scheme remote storage scheme is omitted, local file system is used.
+     Local file system supports hierarchical patterns and regexes.
+Remote file system supports only matching by prefix.
      Flag can be specified multiple times.
      Examples:
       -rule="/path/to/file".
-Path to a single file with alerting rules -rule="dir/*.yaml" -rule="/*.yaml".
-Relative path to all .yaml files in "dir" folder, absolute path to all .yaml files in root.
+Path to a single file with alerting rules -rule="dir/*.yaml" -rule="/*.yaml" -rule="gcs://vmalert-rules/tenant_%{TENANT_ID}/prod".
      Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
      Supports an array of values separated by comma or specified via multiple flags.
   -rule.configCheckInterval duration